 Why is real estate an essential part of an investment portfolio?

-Direct real estate investing fluctuates quite distinctly from other conventional asset groups like stocks and bonds.
+Real estate secured investing fluctuates quite distinctly from other conventional asset groups like stocks and bonds.
 For instance, real estate is tangible and is what lawyers call an “immovable.”
 It’s not a substitute that should take the place of other assets in your portfolio, but rather an asset group all its own.

 Unlike stocks and bonds, real estate trades privately based on local factors such as location, supply, demand, and investment lifespan.
 It is often scarce, particularly in growing areas, which translates to a history of appreciating value.
 In your portfolio, real estate investing is a channel to investments backed by real hard assets providing a regular income stream and long term growth coupled with the benefits of diversification.

 You can enjoy superior performance and diversity at the same time.
 This is especially true if you’re maintaining and growing the value of your retirement portfolio.
-Smart real estate investing can only enhance the prospect of enjoying the benefits of things like reasonable leverage (typically as much as 4 or 5 times) and the miracle of compound interest over an extended period of time.
+Smart real estate investing can enhance the prospect of enjoying the benefits of things like reasonable leverage and the miracle of compound interest over an extended period of time.

 You can add real estate to your portfolio without actually buying property.